webrtc/webrtc-org/contributing/index.md

 the external contributions at a small scale, so please ask for access only when you have found a bug and have implemented a fix for it.

+## Code of conduct

+Google and the WebRTC team are committed to preserving and fostering a diverse, welcoming and open community.
+To make sure we preserve this, we have adopted a [Code of conduct](https://chromium.googlesource.com/external/webrtc/+/master/CODE_OF_CONDUCT.md).

 ## How to Create a Patch